 11 'Tribunals for diverse users': Genn and others (DCA research series 1/06.
 2006).
+E-learning modules (2019) on intercultural communication, interpreters and naming systems are available on the judicial intranet (see Resources).

 12 There are many sources for this, including for example, 'Crosstalk and Culture in Sino-American Communication': Young (1994) and 'Business Success in the Asian Century': Byrne (2013).